bacda/modelSnapshot/README.md

 ## Mathematical Model

 #### Input
-Each layer's input is a time-discrete multivariate random process, ingested sequentially/incrementally.
+The input data to the model, referred to hereafter as the **sensory input** is a time-discrete multivariate random process which ingested sequentially one time step at a time.

 ```math
 X := (X_t)_{t \in \mathbb{N}},
 \qquad
 X_t \in [0,1]^n.
 ```

+Likewise, the input
+At layers above the bottom one, the input is also

+We refer to the input to the bottom layer as the sensory input,

 #### Input State Space
 At a fixed time $t$ and layer $l$, the input state space consists of the current observation vector $\mathbf{x}^l_t \in [0,1]^{N_l}$ and an order- $o_l$ context matrix
 $C^l_t = [,\mathbf{x}^l_{t-1};\mathbf{x}^l_{t-2};\cdots;\mathbf{x}^l_{t-o_l},] \in [0,1]^{N_l \times o_l}$,